2,200-Year-Old Moat with Artifacts Linked to Hannibal Unearthed in Spain

 The moat’s size surprised the directors of the dig, Jordi López of the Catalan Institute of Classic Archeology and Jaume Noguera of the Prehistory department at the University of Barcelona.

-Archaeology students discovered the 2,200-year-old moat in what is now the Catalan town of Valls using electrical resistivity tomography to analyze subsurface structures.
+Archaeology students discovered the 2,200-year-old moat in 2015, in what is now the Catalan town of Valls using electrical resistivity tomography to analyze subsurface structures.
 The objects showed presence of Hannibal in the area, said a story in TheLocal.es .
 Among the objects found were coins and lead projectiles.

 "Roman legionnaires, led by general Gnaeus Cornelius Scipio Calvus, defeated Hannibal’s men in Iberia.
 After the battle, the Romans raided a nearby Carthaginian camp, located on the edge of a town, and destroyed everything," the story said.
 That town, scholars think, was Vilar de Valls, at the present-day town of Valls.